-FOX 600 GHP is especially well-suited for thermal conductivity measurements at high temperatures, exhibiting unrivaled temperature and dimensional stability.
-Each of its components include state-of-art technology representing the best available today in advanced materials and electronics.
+The FOX 600 GHP is especially well-suited for thermal conductivity measurements at high temperatures, exhibiting unrivaled temperature and dimensional stability.
+Each of its components include state-of-art technology representing the best available in today’s advanced materials and electronics.

-Using an advanced single-sample test method, GHP 600 allows for fast cycle time yet guarantees accuracy, is easy to use, and provides stable, uniform temperature control.
-By the use of independently controlled heaters and matched thermocouples it guarantees a homogeneity of ±0.02 °C across the entire sample.
-Signals are evaluated every 0.7 seconds to rapidly bring the system to the selected temperatures and achieve/maintain equilibrium.
+Using an advanced single-sample test method, 600 GHP allows for fast cycle time yet guarantees accuracy, is easy to use, and provides stable, uniform temperature control.
+Using independently controlled heaters and matched thermocouples, it guarantees a homogeneity of ±0.02 °C across the entire sample.
+Signals are evaluated every 0.7 sec to rapidly bring the system to the selected temperatures and achieve/maintain equilibrium.

-As all the FOX Familiy, GHP600 features optical encoders and stepper motors for independent position control and measurement at all four plate corners.
-Significantly easing sample preparation process as so the system can level the plates to conform to samples with non-parallel surfaces, improving thermal contact and providing a truly representative measurement of sample thickness to within 0.025 mm.
+As with all FOX family instruments, the 600 GHP features optical encoders and stepper motors for independent position control and measurement at all four plate corners.
+This capability significantly reduces the sample preparation process, so the system can level the plates to conform to samples with non-parallel surfaces, improving thermal contact and providing a truly representative measurement of sample thickness to within 0.025 mm.

-From the cutting Edge Heat Sinks to the revolutionary design of the Hot Plate, including its unique Guards, a GHP600 is unquestionably the most advanced GHP on the market today
+From the cutting-edge Heat Sinks to the revolutionary design of the Hot Plate, including its unique Guards, a 600 GHP is unquestionably the most advanced GHP on the market today.

 FOX 600 GHP Specifications